THIS IS NATIONAL WAKE is a kaleidoscopic trip into the world of a multiracial band

 United by a love of rock and a hatred of racism, National Wake’s talented founders came from vastly different backgrounds, but by learning to love and trust one another, they conceived of National Wake as a way to dance on old South Africa's grave and awaken a new nation.
 Their rollicking music permeates the film, and immerses viewers in their rock-n-roll utopia.

-Focusing on stunning, never-before-seen Super 8 footage the band shot of themselves, THIS IS NATIONAL WAKE traces their story — from the turmoil of the Soweto Uprising; to the group’s creation and the euphoric interracial scene it inspired; to their debut record being smuggled to London and breathlessly exalted before millions on the BBC right after its release on Warner Records.
+Focusing on stunning, never-before-seen Super 8 footage shot by the band’s housemates, Rob Muir and Nadine Kadey, THIS IS NATIONAL WAKE traces their story — from the turmoil of the Soweto Uprising; to the group’s creation and the euphoric interracial scene it inspired; to their debut record being smuggled to London and breathlessly exalted before millions on the BBC right after its release on Warner Records.

 The film climaxes during their debut at Johannesburg’s hippest club, when apartheid’s cruelty trampled upon their idealism.
 And under increasing police pressure and raids, they could no longer escape the fact that their lives, art, friendships, romances, even children were criminal acts.
 National Wake collapsed.

 THIS IS NATIONAL WAKE mines the inspiring story of these remarkable men, through the music and memories they made, to comprise a heartbreaking and potent film.
 Drawing on the band’s will to document themselves and their scene, the film expands on their archive to offer a hard driving film that’s a meditation on memory, social change, and how history is experienced on the ground and in our minds.